qq831799/developer-zone/docs/Implement Features/Alerts.md

 The **Alerts** feature enables you to configure alert thresholds for the plugin to trigger alert messages to Allxon Portal.
 Then the Portal can send the alert message to you via email, Webhook, LINE, etc., depending on the notification channel setting on the Portal.

-Similar to creating other cards, you need to send `v2/notifyPluginUpdate` to initialize the Alert Settings card.
+Similar to creating other cards, you need to send `v2/notifyPluginUpdate` to initialize the **Alert Settings** card.
 Once the initialization is completed, the plugin receives `v2/notifyPluginAlarmUpdate`.
 With such configuration, whenever the alert threshold is reached, the plugin triggers `v2/notifyPluginAlert` to the Portal.

+## Tutorials
 Let's look at an example of creating Alerts:

 First, send `v2/notifyPluginUpdate` to initialize the **Alert Settings** card.